The Tonight Show Band: History

 On June 7, 2010, Rickey Minor became the bandleader and wrote the theme song.

 When Jimmy Fallon became the host in 2014, the show returned to New York City and The Roots became the house band, migrating from their role as house band on Late Night with Jimmy Fallon.
-The Roots added two horn players from Sharon Jones & The Dap-Kings; bandleader Questlove noted, "You can't be The Tonight Show without a horn section".
+The Roots added two horn players from Sharon Jones & The Dap-Kings; bandleader and musical director Questlove noted, "You can't be The Tonight Show without a horn section".
+Engineer Steven Mandel produces the guest walk-on songs along with Questlove and The Roots.

 Tonight Show Band lineups

 Additional former members of the New York Tonight Show Band from 1962 onward include: